andrew-bortvin/slimNotes/README.md

-# {Course Name}
+# SLiM Notes

 This course was created from [this GitHub template](https://github.com/jhudsl/OTTR_Template).

-You can see the rendered course material here: {Link to rendered bookdown and/or to the Leanpub.}
+You can see the rendered course material here: andrew-bortvin.github.io/slimNotes/

 If you would like to contribute to this course material, take a look at the [OTTR documentation](https://www.ottrproject.org/).